statisticsnorway/ssb-sirius-dash/CONTRIBUTING.md

 ### All in one (AiO) components

-As our goal is to make a library of easily reusable, customizable and expandable modules/views we have decided to avoid using AiO when possible.
-They require more complicated syntax and it requires more effort to understand and contribute, which we want to avoid.
+Our goal is to make a library of easily reusable, customizable and expandable modules/views.
+Our approach is a bit of a hybrid design where we get most of the benefits, without introducing all the costs from the AiO design.

+The benefits you gain from the AiO component design are in general
+- Encapsulation and modularity, as code related to a component is contained within its own class
+- Reusability, as all sub-components are connected in the class
+- Keeping the layout and callbacks separated and organized within the component
+- You can add more of the same component without affecting other components
+- They manage their own internal states
+- They don't affect eachother, potentially leading to easier debugging.

+There are some costs involved in using AiO components:
+- Increased complexity
+- Steeper learning curve
+- Potentially harder to track inter-component interactions
+- Debugging could be harder, as Dash's callback graph can be harder to interpret in the AiO pattern

 ## Tips and tricks